History, Affiliations and Rankings

 The University of Oxford is well-known around the world for its teaching, research, and societal contributions.
 The university combines a rich history and tradition with a modern university's innovative and forward-thinking approach.
 Professors Dame Sarah Gilbert, Teresa Lambe, Sir Andrew Pollard, and Fiona Powrie were awarded Honorary Lifetime Membership of the British Society for Immunology in 2021 for their outstanding contributions to immunology.
 Six Oxford professors were elected to the Royal Society's Fellowship in 2021.
 The University of Oxford makes a £15.7 billion contribution to the UK economy and employs over 28,000 people full-time.
 Throughout the University's history, gifted men and women have studied or taught at the University.
 Known as Oxonians, notable alumni of Oxford University include 28 British Prime Ministers among them, as well as at least 30 world leaders, 55 Nobel Laureates, and 120 Olympic medalists.

 Student Diversity and Visiting Companies

-At Oxford, there are over 25,000 students, with 12,510 undergraduates and 13,044 postgraduates.
+There are over 25,000 students at Oxford, with 12,510 undergraduates and 13,044 postgraduates.
 International students account for nearly 11,500 students, or 45%of the total student body, including 23% of undergraduates and 6% of graduate students.
 Students come to Oxford from more than 160 countries and territories.
 The largest groups of international students come from the USA, China, Germany, Canada, Hong Kong, India, Singapore, Australia, Italy, France, and Poland.
 Six months after graduation, over 91% of Oxford graduates are employed or enrolled in further education.
-Some of the top recruiters from the university of oxford are Deloitte, Google, Goldman Sachs, McKinsey and Company and HSBC.
+Some of the top recruiters from the University of Oxford are Deloitte, Google, Goldman Sachs, McKinsey and Company and HSBC.